Wi5/Wi-5-2021/README.md

-Create Openwrt image for Wi-5 project.
-Openwrt 18.06.9, Click-Router, Odin-agent
+# Create Openwrt image for Wi-5 project. {Openwrt 18.06.9, Click-Router, Odin-agent}

-# odin-enabled click-router on Openwrt 18.06
 This version of click-router can be downloaded and added as a local repository to Openwrt.
 The Openwrt image after cross-compile will include click-router that is modified to support Odin client<sup>1</sup>.

 ## To build the Openwrt 18.0.6 image: